vks5639/TSWD-Portfolio/final-project-part-three.md

 Researching data was a bit challenging as there were only a few resources that were free and publicly available.
 Also, extensive research had to be done on gathering data to support why restaurants without a data-driven approach have a high chances of failure.
 In other words, there are a lot of resources that talk about the solution without actually talking about the real problem.
 The most fun part of the project was interviewing the users and getting my work reviewed by them.
 In the past, I had similar creative work ideas that I didn't bring into action because I was hesitant about user acceptance.
 However, getting a positive response from the users encouraged me to bring in more creative aspects to the project.
 I really liked comments from users like "Navigating through the presentation was like a breeze" and "Was very visually appealing.
 Felt like I was reading a comic book."

-To conclude, I am very fortunate to have taken this course and although the assignments were a bit time-consuming, the learnings and takeaways were immense.
+To conclude, I am very fortunate to have taken this course, the learnings and takeaways were immense.
 In my career as a Data Analyst working through my future projects successfully, I will always be reminded of the "Telling Stories With Data" class and my Professor.